signalapp/jekyll-simple-i18n/README.md

 ### Demo

 1. Clone the repo.
-Run `bundle install --deployment` inside the cloned directory.
+Run `bundle install --path vendor/bundle` inside the cloned directory.
 2. Build the site: `bundle exec jekyll build`.
 3. You'll notice that a source file (`transifex-source-file.yml`) has been automatically generated.
    * New strings can be added to any page using the custom Liquid tag: `{% translate This is a new string. %}`